15 Christmas Gift Ideas for Horse Lovers

 Perfect stocking fillers for equine professionals this Christmas!

 The run-up to Christmas should be a time of excitement and anticipation.
 Bonus boxes of chocolates in the tack room and singing along to cheesy Christmas carols on the yard.
 The problems arise when you find yourself stuck for Christmas gift ideas.
 How to find something that is the right mix of thoughtful, useful, appealing to that person and within budget.
 Well never fear, we are here to help.
-We have pulled together a list of our 15 favourite gift ideas specifically for people working in the equine industry, suitable for your employer, employee or college (or even yourself!).
+We have pulled together a list of our 15 favourite Christmas gift ideas for horse lovers, with people working in the equine industry in mind, suitable for your employer, employee or college (or even yourself!).

 1. The classic gift of warmth